zaidajani/live-chat-app/README.md

 # to run the project, then head over to your browser and localhost:3000, to see your application in action
 ```

-## Enjoy your powerfull application
+## Enjoy your powerfull application.